-It is very important to provide documentation to show that the beneficiary is in legal immigration status if he or she wants an extension, change of status, etc. and is currently in the US.
-All H petitions, even those for extensions, must include documentation of the beneficiary's entire immigration history.
+It is very important to provide documentation to show that the beneficiary is in legal immigration status if he or she wants an extension, change of status, etc. and is currently in the U.S. All H petitions, even those for extensions, must include documentation of the beneficiary's entire immigration history.
 Even if you have submitted such documentation previously, you need to submit it again for all subsequent petitions.

 Beneficiaries/employees in the U.S. will provide